MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ### Entra ID call to the external identity provider

-Entra ID will use the [OIDC implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) to communicate with the external identity provider.
-Using this flow, communication with the provider will be done exclusively via the provider's authorization endpoint.
-To let the provider know the user for whom Entra ID is making the request, Entra ID will pass a token in through the [id_token_hint](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) parameter.
+Entra ID uses the [OIDC implicit flow](http://openid.net/specs/openid-connect-core-1_0.html#ImplicitFlowAuth) to communicate with the external identity provider.
+Using this flow, communication with the provider is done exclusively by using the provider's authorization endpoint.
+To let the provider know the user for whom Entra ID is making the request, Entra ID passes a token in through the [id_token_hint](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) parameter.

-This call will be made through a POST request, as the list of parameters passed to the provider is large and this prevents the use of browsers that limit the length of a GET request.
+This call is made through a POST request, as the list of parameters passed to the provider is large and this prevents the use of browsers that limit the length of a GET request.

 The Authentication request parameters are listed in the following table.

 >[!NOTE]
->Unless they are listed in the following table, other parameters in the request should be ignored by the provider.
+>Unless they're listed in the following table, other parameters in the request should be ignored by the provider.

 | Authentication Query Parameter | Value  | Description |
 |--------------------------------|--------|-------------|